bradganley/FreeIdeas/README.md

 ### T-shirt Ideas
 * Alligator in Shelock Holmes hat -- Inspectigator
-* A series of plain-colored t-shirts with a small, hand-printed design hidden somewhere on th inside or outside of the shirt in a different place on each one.
+* A series of plain-colored t-shirts with a small, hand-printed design hidden somewhere on the inside or outside of the shirt in a different place on each one.

 ### TikTok Ideas